gethinode/docs/content/en/docs/latest/getting-started/introduction.md

 ## Installation

 The next steps describe the approach how to initialize a new Hinode site using either Hugo or npm.

+{{< alert type="info" >}}
+In general, it is **not recommended** to fork the Hinode repository.
+Unlike the versioned releases, the repository `HEAD` is not guaranteed to be stable.
+Unless contributing to the development of Hinode, you are encouraged to use one of the installation options described below.
+{{< /alert >}}

 {{< alert type="danger" >}}
 The installation for Windows requires PowerShell v7.
 Download it from the Microsoft Store as needed.
 Check your current version with the command `$PSVersionTable`.